QuarkNerd/blog/efiennes/_posts/2019-03-27-attending-Tech(k)now-london-2019.md

 It started with a tweet from a friend about an all day London tech event for those who identify as female.
 I had a look and the event grabbed my attention for a lot of reasons...

 ### Variety
 Rather than being all talks or all workshops, the Tech(K)now event was an interesting mix of the two.
-Annoyingly, it was multiple tracks at once which meant some decisions had to be made in order to pick one session over another but being spoiled for choice is a nice complaint to have about a tech event.
+It was multiple tracks at once which meant some decisions had to be made in order to pick one session over another but being spoiled for choice is a nice complaint to have about a tech event.
 My only gripe is that I wish I could have attended them all.

 ### Enrichment
 We run an internal mentoring / hands on training series of workshops for our delivery teams within Scott Logic and some of the tracks covered material we had already covered or intended to cover.
 I am a big fan of seeing how other people teach and incorporating the good into what I do and I fully intended to take some lessons away about ways to teach new technical concepts to a group of people.